 While many laptops come with some parental controls already installed, some are more user-friendly than others.
 We’ll walk you through exactly how to use the settings and how to use host files and routers to do this.

-Step 6: Under the Web and Search tab, and within the Filter Settings section, you have a few options when it comes to blocking websites: You can toggle on the Only Use Allowed Websites option, which means your child can only visit websites you’ve listed in the Allowed Sites section.
+Step 3: Under the Web and Search tab, and within the Filter Settings section, you have a few options when it comes to blocking websites: You can toggle on the Only Use Allowed Websites option, which means your child can only visit websites you've listed in the Allowed Sites section.
 If you choose to leave this option off, however, you can still create lists of allowed and blocked websites.
-To add websites to a list of allowed content, just navigate to the Allowed Sites section and enter in the websites you want to allow, then click the plus sign icon to add them.
-You can do the same with blocking websites too: Just navigate to the Blocked Sites section and enter in the URLs of the sites you want to block and click the plus sign icon.

 Step 1: Open System Preferences and click the button labeled Screen Time.

 Step 2: If you haven’t turned on Screen Time before, you will have to do so now to continue.
 Next, you will want to select the profile you will want to adjust.
 All the users on that Mac should show up if you’re the admin, and any user connected to your Family Sharing account should appear here as well.
-Select which user you want from the drop-down menu in the top left corner.
+Select which user you want from the drop-down menu in the top-left corner.

 Step 3: Click the Content & Privacy button on the bottom left of the menu.
 Here, you can adjust a number of things, but look for the section labeled Web Content.
 There are three options here.
 Unrestricted Access is exactly what it sounds like, so you will want to select Limit Adult Websites.
 This will automatically filter out the most unseemly websites, but you can add any additional websites by clicking the plus sign that appears.

 Step 4: If you really want to control what the user sees, select the Allowed Websites Only option.
 That means the user will only be able to use sites you approve of.
-Click Customize and add all the sites you approve of, and the user will be blocked form anything else.
+Click Customize and add all the sites you approve of, and the user will be blocked from anything else.

-Blocking specific websites in Windows is child’s play — and usually child-proof.
-It’s completely free, doesn’t require any additional software, and takes a few quick alterations to the Windows hosts file on your computer.
-The hosts file, a plain text file your operating system utilizes for mapping IP addresses and hostnames, can be used to redirect a domain name back to the local computer, essentially blocking the desired website.
-It’s a great way to restrict users from seeing content you don’t want them to see, regardless of the browser and the time of day.
+Blocking specific websites in Windows is child's play — and usually child-proof.
+It's completely free, doesn't require any additional software, and takes a few quick alterations to the Windows Hosts file on your computer.
+The Hosts file, a plain text file your operating system utilizes for mapping IP addresses and hostnames, can be used to redirect a domain name back to the local computer, essentially blocking the desired website.
+It's a great way to restrict users from seeing content you don't want them to see, regardless of the browser and the time of day.

 However, keep in mind that you must have administrator privileges to change the file, and it can be a little technical.
 You can always undo the change if need be, but the process is a little more hands-on than the Windows and MacOS parental controls.